 The Prof Insights: Faculty-Led Workshop Series offers in-depth study on contemporary topics that influence the practice of ministry and worship.
 Bringing the Seminary to you, members of Concordia Seminary’s faculty and other scholars host workshops in person at various locations nationwide to share their expertise with pastors, church workers and laypeople.

-Formerly known as the Summer Workshop Series, the 2022 workshops cover topics including the Old Testament, New Testament, C.S.
-Lewis, archeology, adult faith formation and soul care, among many others.
+Formerly known as the Summer Workshop Series, the 2023 workshops cover topics including the Book of Revelation, the lectionary, C.S.
+Lewis, Law and Gospel, adult faith formation and family discipleship, among many others.
 Browse the list below to find and register for workshops.

 Cost: $140 for each three-day workshop unless otherwise noted, which includes Continuing Education Unit (CEU) credits for pastors